 - SeaSnax: available at Whole Foods, in various health stores, or online from their site or Amazon.
 Their most famous product is their crispy nori sheets (most roasted with olive oil, not soy or canola – watch out for the “SeaSprinkles,” though!), but they also carry hijiki (ingredients: hijiki), kombu (ingredients: kombu), wakame (ingredients: wakame), and seaweed salad mix.
 Product of Korea; see their information about water contamination here.

-- Main Coast Sea Vegetables: Some of their seasonings are available at Whole Foods; their full product line is available on their website or through Amazon.
+- Maine Coast Sea Vegetables: Some of their seasonings are available at Whole Foods; their full product line is available on their website or through Amazon.
 They carry a wide range of sea vegetables harvested off the East Coast of the USA.
-A few of their products (especially the roasted nori sheets) have problem ingredients like vegetable oils, but many are fine.